basecamp/accessibility/techniques.md

 ## Links: Mixed decorated + undecorated links

+*Who is this for?* People using a screen reader

+When someone using a screen reader lands on a link with a name such as *"click here"*, that's exactly what the screen reader will announce and the context is totally unclear.
+To improve this, you can wrap the entire line in a link so the full context is conveyed.

 This is useful when you want part of the link to be decorated, such as "click here", but the explanatory text before the link is necessary for someone using a screen reader.

 *Example:* ["Change this" button isn't self explanatory for people using a screen reader](https://3.basecamp.com/2914079/buckets/11898988/todos/1851452489) via Haystack: Bundles